MonicaStorss/DigitalPoeticsPress/README.md

 # WebAR Text Trigger — Prototype
 **Digital Poetics Press · by Monica Storss**

 A single-file WebAR app.
 Point a phone camera at printed text (or any image-based marker); overlay a JPG/PNG or .glb 3D model on top of it in augmented reality.
 No app store.
 No server.
 Runs in the browser.
 I built this tool for my project as a Women@MIT Fellow.
-AR tools kept going away --they were either deprecated, or the company went out of business, or the cost because prohibitive.
-I wanted to create a free, easy to use AR publishing tool that would allow control over persistence without having to rely upon a thrid party.
+I realized I wanted my project, an augmented reality zine called Women's Work about women's contributions to emergent media, to be accessibly indefinitely without having to rely upon a third party.I noticed AR tools kept going away -- they were deprecated, or the company went out of business, or the cost was prohibitive.
+I did not want my project to go away because a platform went out of business, disappeared behind a pywall, or was acquired.
+So I rolled up my sleeves and created a free, easy to use AR publishing tool that could allow for a little more creative control, as well as control over persistence.
+This is my first foray into making tools for spatial publishing.
+Thank you for taking the time to check out this project.
 ---

 ## How it works